wavefrontHQ/docs/pages/doc/proxies_manual_install.md

 - **Networking:** [Test connectivity](proxies_manual_install.html#testing-proxy-host-connectivity) between the target proxy host and your Operations for Applications service.

+   {% include important.html content="If your service subscription is onboarded to VMware Cloud services, you must also test connectivity between the target proxy host and the VMware Cloud Services Console (`https://console.cloud.vmware.com/`).
+For details about original and VMware Cloud services subscriptions, see [Subscription Types](subscriptions-differences.html)."%}

 - **JRE:** The Wavefront proxy is a Java jar file and requires a JRE - for example, openjdk11.
 See the requirements in the [Wavefront Proxy README file](https://github.com/wavefrontHQ/wavefront-proxy#requirements).

     {% include note.html content="Starting with Wavefront proxy 11.1, the proxy installation packages don't include JRE.
 Before you can install the proxy `.rpm` or `.deb` file, you must have the JRE in the execution path." %}